Georgia: Facts and Figures

-With a major port in Savannah and one of the most trafficked airports in the world in Atlanta, exports are a critical component of Georgia’s economy.
+With a major port in Savannah and one of the world’s busiest airports in Atlanta, exports are a critical component of Georgia’s economy.
 Home to major companies like Coca-Cola and Delta, Georgians have seen firsthand the growth and job creation that results from engagement in the global economy.
-With more than 14,500 companies in the state exporting, international trade supports more than 1.3 million jobs in the state.
+With more than 14,000 companies in the state exporting, international trade supports more than 1.3 million jobs in Georgia.

 Job Creation